 3.4.1.37.
-That a recreational trail system shall be established, which is accessible to all including persons with disabilities, to provide continuous access and travel throughout the Oak Ridges Moraine Conservation Plan Area and to provide connections to existing open space and park lands, as well as trails identified in City of Vaughan and York Region Pedestrian and Bicycle Master Plans.
-The Oak Ridges Moraine Trail, or trails connecting to it, may be permitted in all Oak Ridges Moraine designations shown on Schedule 4, subject to the provisions of Section 39 of the Oak Ridges Moraine Conservation Plan.
+That a recreational trail system shall be established, which is accessible to all including persons with disabilities, to provide continuous access and travel throughout the Oak Ridges Moraine Conservation Plan Area and to provide connections to existing open space and park lands.
+This trail, or trails connecting to it, may be permitted in all Oak Ridges Moraine designations shown on Schedule 4, subject to the provisions of Section 39 of the Oak Ridges Moraine Conservation Plan.